-Most importantly, Swiss Re remains committed to its UK business and is actively engaged with the Prudential Regulatory Authority and other relevant European Economic Area (EEA) regulators to ensure minimum disruption from Brexit.
+Swiss Re remains committed to its UK business.
 Despite the current uncertainties on how a potential Brexit will be enacted, Swiss Re continues to monitor developments to ensure it will be able to maintain uninterrupted services and relationships with our clients, our employees and the re/insurance industry in the event that the UK does leave the EU.

 Swiss Re operates in the UK mainly through the UK-branches of its Luxembourg entities – such as Swiss Re Europe S.A.
 (Reinsurance), Swiss Re International SE (Corporate Solutions) and iptiQ Life S.A.
 (Life Capital).
 In preparation for Brexit, these branches have applied for licenses from the UK regulators to become authorised to continue operations in the UK after the UK leaves the EU.

 If the UK leaves the EU without a 'deal', the UK branches of Swiss Re will benefit from the Temporary Permission Regime in the UK, which allows UK branches of Swiss Re Europe S.A., Swiss Re International SE and iptiQ Life S.A. to carry on insurance business in the UK until 2022.

 As the UK branches are themselves establishments of Luxembourg-based entities, clients with business currently serviced from a UK-located branch may have to be serviced from an EU branch of the same Luxembourg entity in future.
 This however, shouldn't have any adverse impact on our ability to service our clients and customers or lead to significant changes to our businesses in the UK.